 If you are led by the Spirit, you are not under the law.

 For sin shall no longer be your master, because you are not under the law, but under grace.

 Seconds before Jesus died on the cross he said, “it is finished.”
 The Law is over—it was brought to the natural ending point with Christ’s death on the cross.
 Thus, the Law is no more in the life of a Christian.
 Remember how Jesus said the Law would disappear?
 The author of Hebrews states that the old covenant (Old Testament) is “obsolete and outdated will soon disappear” (Hebrews 8:13).
 Obsolete and outdated.
 It will soon disappear.
 “Soon” for the author of Hebrews means 2,000 years ago for us.
 The Law disappeared 2,000 years ago.

 He has made us competent as ministers of a new covenant—not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.

 2 Corinthians 3:6

 The “letter” is the Law, and it kills.
 It kills spiritually and it kills physically.
+Paul says you have “died to the law through the body of Christ” and “by dying to what once bound us, we have been released from the law so that we serve in the new way of the Spirit, and not in the old way of the written code.”
+(Romans 7:4, 6).
 God doesn’t want us to live under the Law.
 Does all this mean we’re free to live however we want?
 No, not at all.
-In one of Paul’s letter to the Corinthians he says, “I myself am not under the Law” but then he clarifies what he means, “Well, I am under a law– I’m under the Law of Christ.”
-(1 Corinthians 9)
+In one of Paul’s letters to the Corinthians, he says, “I myself am not under the Law” but then he clarifies what he means, “Well, I am under a law–I’m under the Law of Christ” (1 Corinthians 9:19-21).